jhap1982/giveituruguay/1996/1996-02-14 - USAir Arena, Landover, MD, USA/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Night of the Thumpasorus Peoples part of
+2. Night of the Thumpasorus Peoples part of
-Suck My Kiss
+3. Suck My Kiss
-Give It Away
+4. Give It Away
-Aeroplane
+5. Aeroplane
-Warped
+6. Warped
-Walkabout
+7. Walkabout
-Come as You Are tease
+8. Come as You Are tease
-Backwoods
+9. Backwoods
-My Friends
+10. My Friends
-Sound and Vision part of
+11. Sound and Vision part of
-Higher Ground
+12. Higher Ground
-Pea
+13. Pea
-One Big Mob
+14. One Big Mob
-Coffee Shop
+15. Coffee Shop
-Under the Bridge
+16. Under the Bridge
-Me and My Friends
+17. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Deep Kick
+18. Deep Kick
-Nevermind
+19. Nevermind

 ## Notes